setlman/lido-test-task/README.md

 ## Additional Information

 If you have any questions, please don't hesitate to contact me.
-Additionally, please refer to the info.md file with more information regarding each step of the test task.
+Additionally, please refer to the [`Info.md`](Info.md)file with more information regarding each step of the test task.